Reducing Extremism

 To help, this website is all about helping people understand extremism and have discussions about it.

-Utilising the videos and other items on this website, please use them to have discussions about how they make you feel, what help could be given to people and what support your community could offer.
+Utilising the videos and other items on this website, please use them to have discussions about how they make people feel, what help could be given to people and what support individuals or your community could offer.

 To start, we have two videos, the first will show you what extremism is and the second will show you

-how young people can become recruited, how organisers operate and that there is support available for families.
+how young people can become recruited, how organisers operate and that there is support available.

 Your Help Is Vital